 Like any good gambling movie however, there was the technical team behind it all and a front man.
 He was apparently a known whale, or high level gambler, at the casino in question.
 This gave him access to the high roller room, where larger amounts could be bet and therefore won.

 Once in place, the front man bet against the house and other gamblers, using a notification from his buddies that had hacked the camera system – and could therefore see everyone else’s cards – about when to bet or fold.
 It’s not known at the moment how the man received the signal.
+I hope those websites have good security in position to avoid this as explained in casino sites.

 It wasn’t until later that night the the casino discovered the problem and they sent security teams to the front man’s villa.
 He was still there, so they kicked him out and banned him from ever coming back.
 The casino has said it hopes to recover most of its money.